ankicommunity/anki-sync-server-rs/README.md

 4. Add user using command line `./ankisyncd user --add username password` (use `./ankisyncd.exe user --help` for more on user management,add `--config ANKISYNCD_CONFIG_PATH` to the command when using a config file)
 5. Enjoy!

-### Containerized build
+### Containerized build/install

-For easier development/build/deployment without installing any toolchain see [containerized build](docs/CONTAINER.md)
+buit images from docker hub for arm64 and amd64 are available.
+Or you can build by yourselves, see [containerized build](docs/CONTAINER.md)

 ## How to contribute